NCSickels/chadv1.0/README.md

 ```

 > [!NOTE]\
-> *If you encounter the error: `-bash: ./workflow.sh: /bin/bash^M: bad interpreter: No such file or directory`, it is due to the script being in DOS format on a UNIX system.
-To fix this, you can use the `dos2unix` command to convert the script to UNIX format.
-You can install it through Apt package manager using the command `sudo apt install dos2unix`.*
+> If you encounter the error: *`-bash: ./workflow.sh: /bin/bash^M: bad interpreter: No such file or directory`*, it is due to the script being in DOS format on a UNIX system.
+To fix this, you can use the *`dos2unix`* command to convert the script to UNIX format.
+You can install it through Apt package manager using the command *`sudo apt install dos2unix`*.

 ### Dockerfile *(WIP)*

+> [!WARNING]\
-*Requires Docker to be installed on the host machine.*
+> *Requires Docker to be installed on the host machine.
+Docker Desktop is available [here.](https://www.docker.com/get-started/)*

 - Build the Chadv1.0 Workflow Docker image: `make build`
 - Run the Chadv1.0 Workflow Docker container: `make run`